-|The Chronicles of Emerland Solitaire||Card, Rating 4.3|
+|The Chronicles of Emerland Solitaire||Card Game, Rating 4.2|

-|Solitaire: Call of Honor||Card, Rating 4.2|
+|Solitaire: Call of Honor||Card Game, Rating 4.2|

 A card game is a game played with cards.
-Card games can be either trick taking game or matching games.
+Card games can be either trick-taking game or matching games.
 The most popular trick-taking game is bridge, which has been played for centuries.
 Other popular trick-taking games include Uno card game, spades, hearts, and black jack.
 Matching card games include solitaire game and spider solitaire which are typically played by one person, as well as poker chips which can be played with any number of players.
 While the game rule of each card game vary, they all use some combination of luck and strategy to win.